 Fewer looks were thrown his way when he left the inn a while later.
 What little money he had gathered from hunting was gone again, but he still had the stolen bow, and now enough reserves of medicine to last him for a while.
 Darkness crept over the sky as nighttime approached, and the streets were now almost full to bursting with cultivators.
 Some even held evil-targeting compasses like the ones he had once created.

-The hypocrisy grated at him.
+The irony grated at him.
 It made him want to slap the devices out of their hands and break them before their eyes until they felt a third of the frustration that he did.

 Wei Wuxian mounted the donkey again and headed for the mountain.
 He saw many more people that way, all obviously gathered to hunt for a big enough prize.
 The girl at the inn had mentioned to him the stories of people losing their souls since a landslide not long ago had unearthed tombs on the softer mountain grounds.
 He had no interest in any of it.